Updated: Mar 11, 2021

 This year has been full of unexpected twists and turns, and we never got to experience an adjustment phase to the new life we now live.
-The alteration to our societal normality has the ability to cause discord in the ways in which we go about taking care of ourselves, physically and mentally.
+The alteration to our societal normality can cause discord in how we take care of ourselves, physically and mentally.

 In such a state of disarray, it is more important now than ever to ensure that we hold ourselves accountable to incorporate forms of activity throughout our daily lives.
-Fitness and wellness instructor Maureen Reb wants students to remember the importance of incorporating forms of activity but also simultaneously allowing ourselves room to adjust to our new lifestyle.
+Fitness and wellness instructor Maureen Reb wants students to remember the importance of incorporating forms of exercise and simultaneously allowing ourselves room to adjust to our new lifestyle.

-Allowing yourself to incorporate modes of physical activity can allow for ease of adjustment, especially after when one realizes where we are in the current state of society and having to adapt to the newfound stressors.
+Allowing yourself to incorporate modes of physical activity can allow for ease of adjustment, especially after one realizes where we are in society's current state and having to adapt to the newfound stressors.